Last Updated on January 31, 2023

-Today, the bots quickly responding to a query has become a thing, and it is only for the good of a business.
-41% of customers prefer to interact on live chat, and 79% of them like it for fast responses.
-These studies indicate the potential of live chats and quick responses in topping the game of customer experience.
-That’s the reason why virtual agents are conversing their way into organizational workflows.
+Today, bots quickly responding to a query has become a thing, and it is only for the good of a business.
+41% of customers prefer to interact on live chat, and 79% like it for fast responses.
+These studies indicate the potential of live discussions and quick reactions in topping the game of customer experience.
+That’s why virtual agents are conversing their way into organizational workflows.
 They give the entire interaction a human touch with AI-enabled capabilities.
 And they are NOT chatbots.
-If the idea of implementing a virtual agent is budding in your mind, then it is imperative to learn how useful it is and what makes it different from a chatbot.
+If implementing a virtual agent is budding in your mind, then it is imperative to learn how useful it is and what makes it different from a chatbot.

 What is a Virtual Agent?

-Virtual agents are capable enough to provide an amalgamation of services, perform repetitive tasks, handle multiple chats at the same time, and discover customer intents.
+They are capable of providing an amalgamation of services, performing repetitive tasks, handling multiple chats at the same time, and discovering customer intents.
 They elevate human teams to shape a better customer experience and demystify the tasks for human agents by reducing the workload.

 Virtual Agent VS Chatbot – The Difference You Should Know

 A quick response to a query on a small chat window isn’t always the doing of a chatbot.
-There are virtual agents that are always there to respond to various types of questions.
+Some virtual agents are always there to respond to various types of questions.
 But how do you recognize that?
 A thin line and cracking are the way to implement the right option for your sales operations.

-A chatbot typically works on the keyword it finds in a customer query and responds to common questions from a set of pre-composed responses.
-Chatbots can be rule based chatbots, button based chatbots, or the more advanced natural language based chatbots, voice bots or the more sophisticated AI chatbots.
+A chatbot typically works on the keyword in a customer query and responds to common questions from a set of pre-composed responses.
+Chatbots can be rule-based chatbots, button-based chatbots, more advanced natural language-based chatbots, voice bots, or more sophisticated AI chatbots.

 A highlighted difference between chatbots and virtual agents is that the former is notably easier to set up and use.
 The fact that it only addresses the most common queries and has easy functionality makes maintaining it a less expensive deal.
 However, chatbots can get complex, depending on the use case.
 As the bots get more and more complex, so does the cost of implementing these chatbots.

-Virtual agents are sophisticated and smarter chatbots, to put it simply.
-The level of complexity and requirement of various resources with a bit of training demand efforts in setting up and running virtual agents.
+Virtual agents are sophisticated and more competent chatbots, to put it simply.
+The complexity and requirement of various resources with some training demand efforts in setting up and running virtual agents.

-Determining the reason why you want a specific bot is what makes you see the difference between a chatbot and a more advanced chatbot – a virtual agent.
+Determining why you want a specific bot is what makes you see the difference between a chatbot and a more advanced chatbot – a virtual agent.

 Chatbots serve the following purpose: